Thuy-My/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/report.md

 [M2]: We would have to modify the configuration file so that a third web app container will be launched along with the first two.
 More precisely the Docker image will be instancied a third time to create the third container.

-[M3]: .
+[M3]: The problem with this current solution is that the configuration and the launching of the containers are all to be manually done.
+A better solution would be to find a way to automate everything so that it does not need any admin to ensure that the whole system works well.

 [M4]: We could let the load balancer determine the number of web application nodes to launch depending on the incoming traffic.

-[M5]: .
+[M5]: It is not possible with our current solution to run additional management processes as we are following the general principle of Docker, namely "one process per container".
+We would have to add a supervisor to be able to run several processes inside one container.

 [M6]: To add more web server nodes, we would have to add more lines like the ones beginning with sed.
 It is not dynamic as we would have to do that manually for each web server nodes we want to add.
-A solution would be to give the number of webapp to create and make it create them dynamically?
+A solution would be to give the number of webapp to create everytime some change happens and make it create them dynamically?

 *Deliverables:*